konflux-ci/image-controller/README.md

   componentName: billing
 ```

+The `image.redhat.com/generate` annotation will be deleted after processing.
+The visibility status will be shown in `visibility` field of `image.redhat.com/image` annotation.

+Also, it's possible to change the `visibility` of the repository after it's creation by setting the annotation again.

+---
+**NOTE**

+If your quay.io organization has free plan that does not allow setting repositories as private, then the error will be shown in `message` field of `image.redhat.com/image` annotation and the repository will remain public.
+In such case, the only way to have private repository is to create it with `private` visibility parameter.
+It would be possible to change it to `public` later, but not vice versa.

+---

 If `Component`'s auto-generated image repository should be deleted after component deletion, add `image.redhat.com/delete-image-repo` annotation to the `Component`.

 ### Verify

 The `Image controller` would create the necessary resources on Quay.io and write out the details of the same into the `Component` resource as an annotation, namely:

 * The image repository URL.
+* The image repository visibility.
 * The name of the Kubernets `Secret` in which the robot account token was written out to.

 ```
 {
    "image":"quay.io/redhat-user-workloads/image-controller-system/city-transit/billing",
+   "visibility":"public",
    "secret":"billing",
 }
 ```